Automattic/gridicons/README.md

 1. Create a new PR with updated `CHANGELOG.md` and updated version in `package.json` (i.e. `1.2.3-alpha.1`), see an example [here](https://github.com/Automattic/gridicons/pull/275).
 2. In the "CHANGELOG.md" make sure to check all the previous commits since the previous versioned release.
 3. Pre-publish that PR branch on npm with `npm publish --tag next` ([more info](https://docs.npmjs.com/cli/dist-tag)).
 Running the `npm publish --tag next` command will send the data that you have localy to npm.
-Having the aplha version in the `package.json` file will create a newly tagged version npm package.
+Having the alpha version in the `package.json` file will create a newly tagged version npm package.
 Use `npm view gridicons` to look at the list of current tags.
-You don't need to push the alpha version of the code to github for this to work.
+You do not need to commit changes to github in order to publish to npm, but it is recommended so folks testing know what's available.
 4. Create a new update PR in a repository that makes use of Gridicons and run `npm install gridicons@next --save` (which will update `packages.json`).
 If you're creating the PR in [Calypso](https://github.com/Automattic/wp-calypso) and you get warnings, it might need to regenerate the shrinkwrap, in which case run `npm run update-deps`.
 See an example [here](https://github.com/Automattic/wp-calypso/pull/17601).
 5. Test if the new icons show up, and there are no regressions in the previous icons.
 Take a look at the `http://calypso.localhost:3000/devdocs/design/gridicons` for example.
 6. If changes look good, remove the alpha postfix in the version (i.e. `1.2.3-alpha.1` to `1.2.3`) on both repositories PRs.